fahdi/dev-docs/fix-timezone-php.md

 Then use **cd ..** all the way back and cd into /etc, on a mac, just use **cd** to go to root directory.
 Do **ls**.
 In my case php.ini didn't show up, only a **php.ini.default**.

-If you already have a php.ini, edit that and skip the next highlighted step.
+If you already have a php.ini, edit that and skip the next stroked step.git

-==Copy the php.ini.default file named as php.ini:==
+~~Copy the php.ini.default file named as php.ini:~~

 	sudo cp php.ini.default php.ini